How long does it take to implement a projective measurement?: Review of pertinent concepts

 Realistic Hamiltonians have to take into account that the measuring device can only interact locally with the system.
 Returning to the example of the Ising model from Eq.~\eqref{eq Ising}, a more physical system-ancilla interaction Hamiltonian is

-where we assumed---for illustrative purposes---that the ancilla is represented by a single spin coupled to the $N$th spin of the Ising chain from Eq.~(\ref{eq Ising}), see Fig.~\ref{fig Ising}.
+where we assumed---for illustrative purposes---that the ancilla is represented by a single spin coupled to the $N$th spin of the Ising chain from Eq.~(\ref{eq Ising}) (see Fig.~\ref{fig Ising}).

 One may wonder whether there is actually any chance at all to implement the unitary of Eq.~\eqref{eq system ancilla unitary} based on the limited amount of control offered by Eq.~\eqref{eq system ancilla Ising}.
-Insights into this question are offered by Zassenhaus' formula.
-For two Hermitian operators $X, Y$, Zassenhaus' formula states
+Insights into this question are offered by Zassenhaus' formula (see Appendix~\ref{sec appendix Zassenhaus}), a special case of the more general \emph{Baker-Campbell-Hausdorff formula}.

-where the terms that follow are exponentials of higher-order nested commutators.
-Setting $X=H_\text{Ising}$ and $Y= h_A\sigma^{(z)}_A + g_A\sigma^{(x)}_N\sigma^{(x)}_A$, one sees that if all these high-order nested commutators are non-zero, then by controlling $h_A, g_A$ in Eq.~\eqref{eq system ancilla Ising} one can engineer a large class of unitaries.
 Despite being a challenging theoretical and experimental task, we assume for the remainder of this work that local interactions are sufficient to generate the required unitary in Eq.~\eqref{eq system ancilla unitary}.

-As locally-interacting Hamiltonians obey Eq.~\eqref{eq def local}, information cannot travel arbitrarily fast through the physical system, even if we neglect relativistic considerations.
+As locally-interacting Hamiltonians satisfy conditions (i) and (ii), information cannot travel arbitrarily fast through the physical system, even if we neglect relativistic considerations.
 A local perturbation needs time before it can influence a different region in space.
 This idea can be formalized as follows.
-Let $A_i, A_j$ be two observables acting on the Hilbert spaces $\cH_i,\,\cH_j$ corresponding to two particles a distance $d$ apart.
-If the interaction between sites $i$ and $j$ is finite ranged, then the Lieb-Robinson bound~\cite{LiebRobinsonCMP1972} states \be \|[A_j(t), A_i]\|\leq C \, \exp [ -a (v_I\, t-d)], \ee where $A_i(t)=e^{\ii t H/\hbar}\, A_i\, e^{-\ii t H/\hbar}$ with $H$ the locally interacting Hamiltonian and $a$ and $C$ are suitable constants.
-Furthermore, $v_I$ is known as the \emph{Lieb-Robinson velocity}, where we use a subscript $I$ to emphasize that this determines the speed by which \emph{information} can travel through the system.
+Let $A_i, A_j$ be two observables acting on the Hilbert spaces $\cH_i,\,\cH_j$ corresponding to two particles a distance $d_{ij}$ apart.
+If the interaction between sites $i$ and $j$ is finite ranged, then the Lieb-Robinson bound~\cite{LiebRobinsonCMP1972} states \be \|[A_j(t), A_i]\|\leq C \, \exp [ -a (v_I\, t-d_{ij})], \ee where $A_i(t)=e^{\ii t H/\hbar}\, A_i\, e^{-\ii t H/\hbar}$ with $H$ the locally interacting Hamiltonian and $a\ge0$ and $C\ge0$ are suitable constants.
+Here, $\|\cdot\|$ is a suitable operator norm measuring the ``size'' or ``significance'' of the term on the left hand side of Eq.~(\ref{eq Lieb Robinson}).
+Furthermore, $v_I\ge0$ is known as the \emph{Lieb-Robinson velocity}, where we use the subscript $I$ to emphasize that this determines the speed by which \emph{information} can travel through the system.

 In our case, $H$ includes the system-ancilla interaction as well as the Hamiltonian of the isolated system itself.
 Due to the Lieb-Robinson bound, excitations can travel through a locally interacting object only with a finite (perhaps averaged in case of a non-homogenous object) velocity $v_I$ (see Fig.~\ref{fig Lieb Robinson}).
 In particular, for an excitation to travel through an object of diameter $d$, it takes a time